Lilith022/Early-Detection-of-Sepsis-from-Clinical-Data/README.md

-# 🧬 Early Detection of Sepsis using Machine Learning
+# 🧬 Early Detection of Sepsis from Clinical Data using a Machine Learning Model

-## 🎯 Objective
-Develop a robust and interpretable machine learning pipeline for **early detection of sepsis**, leveraging temporal structuring, advanced imputation, and boosting-based models (LightGBM, XGBoost, CatBoost).
+ the aim of this study is to develop a model for early sepsis detection by implementing a rigorous, clinically-grounded data preprocessing pipeline.
+This approach prioritizes careful patient selection, advanced handling of missing values, and temporal alignment to create an analysis-ready dataset.
+This foundation enables the subse quent selection of a machine learning model using a broad set of metrics, including the utility score.

 ---